-If you compare quitting alcohol with learning to swim, you can draw some interesting parallels.
-If you’re dropped in the middle of the ocean, you need to learn how to swim as soon as possible, but it’s far too late.
-If you’re warm and dry in your home, safely landlocked the lessons are less urgent, less essential.
-In some cases you could spend your entire life not getting in to a body of water big enough to swim in.
+If you compare Sober October with learning to swim, you can draw some interesting parallels.
+Suppose you’re dropped in the middle of the ocean.
+You need to learn how to swim as soon as possible, but it’s far too late.
+When you’re warm and dry in your home, safely landlocked the lessons are less urgent.
+You could spend your entire life not getting in to a body of water big enough to swim in.

 The best case scenario is getting in the pool or lake as young as possible and slowly increasing the exposure to the water until swimming is second nature.
 Children who have grown up swimming will likely hold on to those skills for life, but that doesn’t mean adults shouldn’t learn as well.
 This is how it relates to our relationship with alcohol; it’s never too late to learn to swim, especially if you’re drowning.

 If you’re 88 years old, you might not see much point in quitting.
 You’ve made it this long so, why not keep on going?
 You could also think, I’ve only got a few years left what’s the point in trying to make my life better?
-You may feel safe and dry on land, but remember that circumstances change, and we can change our lives for the better regardless of age.
+You may feel safe and dry on land, but remember that circumstances change.
+We can change our lives for the better regardless of age.

 While you never expect to be in the middle of the water without a lifejacket, neither do we expect health issues that may need us to cut back our alcohol intake.
 We think we’re safely on the shore, but really we’ve been edging closer and closer to the waves, and now that we’re knee deep we might look back at the beach and consider how much effort it would be to simply walk back.